Gov. Kristi Noem posts video defending meeting that prompted nepotism accusations, review by state attorney general

 In the tweet, Noem linked to a nearly three-minute YouTube video she had filmed, titled “The Facts on South Dakota Appraiser Certification,” in which she blasted “speculation and innuendo in the media” and said that she had raised her daughter to accomplish things on her own.

-Noem did acknowledge her administration had been “fixing” the certification process to make it easier for people in South Dakota to become real estate appraisers because the requirements were making it “way too difficult.”
+Noem did acknowledge her administration had been “fixing” the certification process to make it easier for people in South Dakota to become real estate appraisers, because the requirements were making it “way too difficult.”

 “Appraisers weren’t getting certified, and South Dakotans were having to wait much longer to buy a home than in other states,” Noem said in the video.
 “This system had been broken for decades.
 It was designed to benefit those who are already certified and to keep others out.
 The person in charge of the appraisal certification process had been in that role for 40 years.”

 That person was Sherry Bren, the head of the South Dakota Department of Labor and Regulation’s appraiser certification program.
-Noem reportedly organized a meeting in her office on July 27, 2020, to discuss “appraiser certification procedures,” which included her daughter Kassidy Peters, Bren, Bren’s supervisor, and South Dakota Labor Secretary Marcia Hultman.
+Noem reportedly organized a meeting in her office on July 27, 2020, to discuss “appraiser certification procedures” that included her daughter Kassidy Peters, Bren, Bren’s supervisor and South Dakota Labor Secretary Marcia Hultman.

 While Noem’s daughter secured her certification a few months later, in November 2020, Bren said she was subsequently pushed to retire in a conversation with Hultman, according to an age-discrimination complaint Bren eventually filed against the Department of Labor and Regulation.